-BLS employs a wide variety of collection methods for its surveys.
+BLS collects data through a variety of methods for its surveys.
 Much of the data, particularly from businesses, are collected online and through telephone interviews.
 Some data, however, are collected in person.
 For data that are typically collected in person, we are limiting in-person collection and focusing on phone, email, and internet.

 BLS does not make predictions about labor market data that we produce and distribute.

-Although BLS headquarters in Washington, D.C., is open, the Office of Management and Budget has issued guidance encouraging maximum telework flexibilities for federal employees.
-BLS has suspended access to restricted microdata until support staff are available to assist external researchers in the Postal Square Building.
-BLS will allow for extensions of data access agreements should support staff be unavailable for an extended period.
+BLS has suspended access to restricted microdata until support staff are available to help external researchers in the Postal Square Building.
+BLS will allow extensions of data access agreements that expire during the time support staff are unavailable.